KwaMuhle museum review: Apartheid’s origins in Durban

 Inside Durban’s KwaMuhle museum

 KwaMuhle is a handsome old building that has now been turned into a rather disjointed museum with several highly thought-provoking sections.
+It’s my top recommendation for Durban, a city most South Africans visit for winter sun.

-One covers the story of the militarised resistance to apartheid, and a teenager who joined the ANC’s paramilitary wing (set up by Nelson Mandela).
+One section covers the story of the militarised resistance to apartheid, and a teenager who joined the ANC’s paramilitary wing (set up by Nelson Mandela).
 He ended up killing five in a shopping centre bombing, and was shunned by the ANC for harming civilians.
 But the quotes from one of the victims’ fathers given to the Truth and Reconciliation Commission show he later forgave the bomber, conceding his daughter’s loss was part of a wider war.
 It provides a brilliant snapshot into the shades of grey involved in the anti-apartheid struggle.

 How the Durban System worked